Please note -

 What is personal data?

-Personal data is defined as information relating to a living individual who can be identified or identifiable from that data.
+Personal data is defined as information relating to a natural individual or juristic person who can be identified or identifiable from that data.

 Personal data includes, among other data, your name(s), address(es), email address(es), telephone number(s), bank account number(s), and passport number(s).